quackmore/esp8266-drivers/README.md

         virtual void force_reading(void (*callback)(void *), void *param) = 0;
     };

-The repository contains a full environment to compile, run and test the library.
+The repository contains a full environment to compile, run and test the drivers.

-To import the library in your project as a library use the following file:
+To import the drivers in your project as a library use the following file:

-+ lib/liblibrary.a
++ lib/libdrivers.a

-To import the library source files use files into src/library.
+To import the drivers source files use files into src/drivers.

-The library include files are:
+The drivers include files are:

 + esp8266_io.h
-+ library_common_types.hpp
++ drivers_common_types.hpp
-+ library_dht.hpp
++ drivers_dht.hpp
-+ library_di_sequence.h
++ drivers_di_sequence.h
-+ library_dio_task.h
++ drivers_dio_task.h
-+ library_do_sequence.h
++ drivers_do_sequence.h
-+ library_event_codes.h
++ drivers_event_codes.h
-+ library_max6675.hpp
++ drivers_max6675.hpp
-+ library_sensor.hpp
++ drivers_sensor.hpp
-+ library.h
++ drivers.h
-+ library.hpp
++ drivers.hpp

 Features: